gsluthra/my_blog/_posts/2012-07-22-poke-yoke-mistake-proofing-software.md

   image: general/gp-square-v.jpg
 ---

-*Note: This has been one of my highest read blog posts ever.*
+*Note: This has been one of my highest read blog posts ever with over 100,000 views.
+I am humbled.
+Thank you!*

 For years, automobile companies have utilized "Mistake Proofing" as a technique for ensuring high quality, high speed manufacturing -- especially in cases of mass scale production.